Virgo interferometer: Advanced Virgo detector

 The upgrades following O3 are part of the Advanced Virgo+ program, divided into two phases; the first preceded the O4 run, and the second precedes the O5 run.
 The first phase focused on the reduction of quantum noise by introducing a more powerful laser, improving the squeezing introduced in O3, and implementing a new technique known as signal recycling; seismic sensors were also installed around the mirrors.
 The second phase will attempt to reduce the mirror thermal noise by changing the geometry of the laser beam to increase its size on the mirrors (spreading the energy on a larger area and thus reducing the temperature) and improving the coating of the mirrors; the end mirrors will be larger, requiring improvements to the suspension.
 Further improvements for quantum noise reduction are also expected in the second phase, building on the changes in the first.

 The fourth observation run (O4) was scheduled to begin in May 2023 and was planned to last for 20 months, including a commissioning break of up to two months.
 On 11 May 2023, Virgo announced that it would not join the beginning of O4; the interferometer was not stable enough to reach the expected sensitivity and one mirror needed replacement, requiring several weeks of work.
 Virgo did not join the O4 run during its first part (O4a, which ended on 16 January 2024), since it only reached a peak sensitivity of 45 Mpc instead of the 80 to 115 Mpc initially expected; it joined the second part of the run (O4b), which began on 10 April 2024, with a sensitivity of 50 to 55 Mpc.
-In June 2024, it was announced that the O4 run would last until 9 June 2025 to further prepare for the O5 upgrades.
-The schedule was further revised in January 2025, with an additional two-month break starting in April 2025, and an extension of the run until 7 October 2025 to accommodate for the missing time.
-In June 2025, the run was extended even further up to 18 November 2025, allowing observations overlapping with the first operations of the Vera Rubin Observatory.
-These three extensions to the run are designated as O4c (which officially started on 28 January 2025).
-O4c officially ended on 18 November 2025.
-As of November 2025, a possible 6-month run in the second half of 2026 is being discussed.
+The O4 run was extended several times, up until 18 November 2025, to better accommodate the development of the O5 upgrades, and to allow observations overlapping with the first operations of the Vera Rubin Observatory.
+These extensions to the run are designated as O4c (which officially started on 28 January 2025 and includes a two-month break in April and May).
+As of February 2026, a 6-month run called IR1 is planned for November 2026; Virgo may participate in IR1 depending on its availability.

 Future

-The detector will again be shut down for upgrades, including mirror-coating improvement, after the O4 run.
-A fifth observing run (O5) is planned to begin near the end of 2027.
+The detector was shut down for upgrades, including mirror-coating improvement, after the O4 run.
+A fifth observing run (O5) was planned to begin near the end of 2027, but is currently being reviewed.
 Virgo's target sensitivity, originally set at 150–260 Mpc, is being redefined in light of its performance during O4.

 No official plans have been announced for the future of the Virgo installations after the O5 period, although projects for improving the detectors have been suggested.
 The collaboration's current plans are known as the Virgo_nEXT project.